jeffbander/leqvio-patient-management/replit.md

 - Focuses on bidirectional communication workflow
 - Values working end-to-end automation testing
 - Wants to create reusable templates for automation systems
+- Default patient status should be "Pending Auth" instead of "started"

 ## System Architecture